Rocky Hata: Return to All Japan Pro Wrestling (1977-1986)

 Hata then earned his biggest achievement in All Japan when he won the yearly New Year's Battle Royal on January 3, 1978.
-On February 5, Hata & Tenryu took on Kojika & Okuma in a two-out-of-three falls number one contenders match for the All Asia Tag Team Championship but it went to a draw.
+On February 5, Hata and Tenryu took on Kojika and Okuma in a two-out-of-three falls number one contenders match for the All Asia Tag Team Championship but it went to a draw.
 In the spring, Hata entered his first Champion Carnival but finished in 13th place with 4 points.
 Hata continued to get some big matches throughout 1978 wrestling Billy Robinson, Ric Flair, Pat O'Connor, & Terry Funk.
 In the fall, Hata entered the Japan League for the International Wrestling Enterprise finishing in 6th place of Block A with 11 points.
 In March 1979, Hata entered the Champion Carnival and fared better as he finished 11th place with 6 points.
 By 1980, Hata would settle into the midcard as he wouldn't challenge for titles or participate in the World's Strongest Tag League.
-He still did get some big matches taking on Robinson, Bruiser Brody, & Murdoch while scoring wins over Bill Irwin, Johnny Valiant, & Rick Martel.
+He still did get some big matches taking on Robinson, Bruiser Brody, and Murdoch while scoring wins over Bill Irwin, Johnny Valiant, & Rick Martel.
 Hata entered the 1980 Champion Carnival and finished 10th place with 6 points.
-A year later, Hata entered the 1981 Champion Carnival tying 10th place with 6 points along with Prince Tonga & Great Kojika.
-In August, Hata teamed with Tenryu in the PWF Cup Tag Team Tournament but lost in the first round to Chavo Guerrero Sr. & Ricky Steamboat on August 21.
+A year later, Hata entered the 1981 Champion Carnival tying 10th place with six points along with Prince Tonga and Great Kojika.
+In August, Hata teamed with Tenryu in the PWF Cup Tag Team Tournament but lost in the first round to Chavo Guerrero and Ricky Steamboat on August 21.
 Hata then participated in the 1982 Champion Carnival finishing in 11th place with 8 points.
-On March 30, 1983, Hata teamed with Takashi Ishikawa to challenge Ashura Hara & Mighty Inoue for the All Asia Tag Team Championship but lost.
+On March 30, 1983, Hata teamed with Takashi Ishikawa to challenge Ashura Hara and Mighty Inoue for the All Asia Tag Team Championship but lost.
 Hata would eventually finish his career in the undercard no longer challenging for championships or participating in tournaments.
-His last match would be on November 27, 1986, during the 1986 World's Strongest Tag Determination League tour teaming with Mighty Inoue in a losing effort against Animal Hamaguchi & Kuniaki Kobayashi.
+His last match would be on November 27, 1986, during the 1986 World's Strongest Tag Determination League tour teaming with Mighty Inoue in a losing effort against Animal Hamaguchi and Kuniaki Kobayashi.
 He retired afterwards.